Nathan Rees: Economy

 Rees took over as Premier on 5 September 2008.
-Eleven days later Lehman Brothers, a financial giant based in the United States, collapsed and precipitated the global financial crisis.
+Eleven days later, Lehman Brothers collapsed during the 2008 financial crisis.

 The Rees government responded to the crisis with a three-point plan.
 Firstly, Rees reaffirmed his government's commitment to the retention of a Triple A credit rating.
 Rees emphasised that as finance and credit became harder to get around the world, retaining a Triple A credit rating was essential to being able to borrow money at the lowest rates available.
-Secondly, as Chair of the government's Budget sub-committee, Rees announced there would be a mini-budget which was delivered in November 2008.
+Secondly, as chair of the government's Budget sub-committee, Rees announced there would be a mini-budget which was delivered in November 2008.
 The mini-budget delayed a number of large-scale capital works projects with long lead times and instead emphasised capital expenditure on smaller projects which could generate employment more quickly.
 Third, Rees drew industry and business leaders together to conduct a job summit.
 This summit was co-chaired by Roger Corbett, Steve Harkins and David Gonski.
 In addition to the Work Plan developed by the summit, Rees also announced the establishment of 4,000 government apprenticeships across the state and 2,000 cadetships.

 After the delivery of the 2009/10 Budget, the AAA credit rating in NSW was reaffirmed by the major credit ratings agencies and the agency's outlook for NSW was upgraded from negative to stable.
-Rees has since claimed that NSW is the only jurisdiction in the world to have improved its credit rating during the Global Financial Crisis.
+Rees has since claimed that NSW is the only jurisdiction in the world to have improved its credit rating during the 2008 financial crisis.

 The 2009/10 Rees Budget had the largest capital works expenditure to date in the State's history, more than $18 billion.